Apparao M. Rao

 Apparao M Rao is the Robert A. Bowen Endowed Professor of Physics in the department of physics and astronomy, the founding director of the Clemson Nanomaterials Institute, and a former associate dean for discovery in the college of science at Clemson University.
-His research in nanoscience and nanotechnology has been cited over 58,700 times in open literature and his h-index is 105.
+His research in nanoscience and nanotechnology has been cited over 59,000 times in open literature and his h-index is 107.
 He is a Fellow of the American Physical Society, the American Association for the Advancement of Science, the National Academy of Inventors, and the Materials Research Society.
 In 2012, he received the Alumni Award for Outstanding Achievements in Research, and has served on the Advisory Panel for the Dean and the Vice-President of Research, Clemson University.
 His research and development efforts led to the establishment of Clemson Nanomaterials Institute, which supports sustainable research and development capacity and competitiveness in the U.S. and the State of South Carolina.
 The State of South Carolina conferred on him its highest honor - the 2014 Governor’s award for excellence in scientific research.

-Rao is also an adjunct professor at the Sri Sathya Sai Institute of Higher Learning, India where he initiated a nanomaterials program, and directs research projects of M.S. and Ph.D. students.
-Recently, he was the Brahm Prakash Endowed Visiting Chair Professor, Indian Institute of Science, Bengaluru, India.
+Rao is an adjunct professor at the Sri Sathya Sai Institute of Higher Learning, India where he initiated a nanomaterials program, and directs research projects of M.S. and Ph.D. students.
+He is also the Brahm Prakash Endowed Visiting Chair Professor, Indian Institute of Science, Bengaluru, India.